• Skip to primary navigation

 Denver

 Central Park Pancake Breakfast & Parade — Start with a pancake breakfast at 9 a.m. at the South Green (29th & Roslyn).
-Breakfast will be on the stage and provided by, Journey Point.
-Donations for the breakfast will go to Moms Demand Action For Gun Sense in America.
-Activities include a bounce house and balloon artist.
+Breakfast may be purchased (includes pancakes, sausage, and juice).
+Suggested donations are $5 per adult, $3 per child or you can purchase a family 4-pack (2 adults/ 2 children) for $12.
+All donations benefit the community swim team.
 This is followed by an old-fashioned parade with bikes, trikes, wagons and scooters beginning at 10:30 a.m.
+2023

 Park Hill 4th of July Parade